-Word problems are difficult for many students, yet they are vital to learn.
+Word problems are difficult for many students, yet they are vital to learning.
 After all, much math in the real world is word problems.

 “If one gallon of paint covers 300 square feet, how many gallons do I need?”